Finding 1 — The persistent gap

 So what

 For Secretaries of State.
 Your state's youth turnout sits somewhere inside this national distribution.
 State-Gap Explorer shows where.
-Two orthogonal questions follow from the within-youth spread: which cells in your state are furthest below the in-state average, and which policy levers — documented in Finding 6 — correlate with closing that gap.
+Two orthogonal questions follow from the within-youth spread: which groups in your state are furthest below the in-state average, and which policy levers — documented in Finding 6 — correlate with closing that gap.

 For foundation officers.
 The persistence of the gap means that one-cycle interventions rarely compound; durable policy and infrastructure investments do.
-Recommendations pairs each cell with the intervention class the evidence supports, at documented cost ranges.
+Recommendations pairs each group with the intervention class the evidence supports, at documented cost ranges.

 For the public.
 The story that younger voters "don't care" is contradicted by their own responses about why they didn't vote — the subject of Finding 3 and Finding 4.
 The gap has structural explanations the data can name.